 Describe your specific background in physics and astronomy, if applicable.
 Describe your experience with scientific research in general and with astronomy in particular.
+Be specific about any analysis of astronomical data in which you may have participated.
 Be specific about your involvement in projects and how it might relate to being a NITARP teacher.
-Describe your involvement in any NSF or NASA-funded education or research projects.
+Describe your involvement in any NSF or NASA-funded education projects or scientific research projects.
 Describe any grants you have received or leadership roles you have assumed.